ponix4k/new-setup/README.md

 If you are using putty you will need to set the terminal to goto the following menu

 Connection > Data and in the " Terminal-type" string paste in the following: `xterm-256color` save and then reconnect

 ### Todo list
+- [x] Add droid fonts for nerdtree directly to the repo
+- [ ] Add custom backgrounds

-- [] Fix the issues with the YouCompleteMeScript
+- [ ] Fix the issues with the YouCompleteMeScript

-- [] Auto run plugin installs for vim
+- [ ] Swap the installer to install neovim and the plugins
+- [ ] Add some of the fancy stuff to teh terminal
+-